When the journey gets tough, finding gratitude is key.

 Healing an autoimmune disease and gut issues is hard.
 I’m not going to sugar coat it and say it’s easy.
 It takes consistent, conscious effort towards your goals every single day even when you don’t see immediate results.
-That requires a different mindset, new beliefs, new lifestyle and that doesn’t take into account the dietary changes that are needed.
+That requires a different mindset, new beliefs, new lifestyle and dietary changes that are needed.
 Setting the right expectation at the beginning of your journey is paramount to helping you appreciate the struggle and overcome the obstacles that pop up along the way.
-It is completely possible to heal your autoimmune thyroid issues, but it’s going to take a strong mindset to get there.
+It is completely possible to heal your autoimmune thyroid symptoms, but it’s going to take a strong mindset and gratitude to get there.

 Every year it seemed a new symptom or issue popped up (even after thyroid medications) that I would try to fix.
 It was like playing whack-a-mole trying to figure out why my body was attacking me.
 I’d get one thing under control, or so I thought, and then another symptom would appear, making me feel like a complete failure.